Egypt's new PM says to fight militancy, rebuild economy

 Mahlab is a civil engineer who was formerly head of one of Egypt's biggest construction firms.
 He was also an official in deposed President Hosni Mubarak's National Democratic Party.

-But Mahlab offered no clues as to the choice of defence minister, saying the decision was up to President Mansour.
+But Mahlab offered no clues as to the choice of defense minister, saying the decision was up to President Mansour.

 "A PROMISING FUTURE"